softvisio-node/core/docs/threads.md

 -   Returns: <CondVar\> Instance of `this`.

+Increases internal counter.
+If counter will equal `0` condvar will be resolved.

 ### cv.end()

 -   Returns: <CondVar\> Instance of `this`.

+Decreases internal counter.
+If counter will equal `0` condvar will be resolved.

 ### cv.send( res? )

 -   `res?` <any\> Any result, will be passed to the `cv.recv()` callback.

+Resolves condvar, if it wasn't resolved previously.

 ### cv.recv()